MachadoLhes/RestQL-docs/restql/manager.md

 #### Retrieving Available Resources

-restQL-HTTP has a route to retrieve all the mapped resources.
+restQL-http has a route to retrieve all the mapped resources.

 The route `GET http://localhost:3000/resources/:tenant` will return the following response: